Ancaster, Ontario: History

-The Ancaster Fair has been an annual agricultural and social event since 1850 except for 1937, when it was cancelled due to a case of infantile paralysis and 2020, when it was cancelled due to the COVID-19 pandemic.
-Originally, the fair was held at Wilson and Academy Streets in the Village core.
-In 1894, it moved to Wilson and Cameron Drive driving park where it remained until its centennial year in 1950 when it moved to Garner Road.
-After nearly 60 years at the Garner Road site, the Ancaster Fair in 2009 has moved to 630 Trinity Road.
+The Ancaster Fair has been an annual agricultural and social event since 1850, except for 1937, when it was cancelled due to a case of infantile paralysis and 2020, when it was cancelled due to the COVID-19 pandemic.
+Initially, the fair was held at Wilson and Academy Streets in the Village core.
+In 1894, it moved to Wilson and Cameron Drive driving park, where it remained until its centennial year in 1950 when it moved to Garner Road.
+After nearly 60 years at the Garner Road site, in 2009, the Ancaster Fair moved to 630 Trinity Road.

 In 1976, an Ancaster Town Council vote reversed a long-standing policy that would finally allow Ancaster restaurants to apply for liquor licences.
-Other than the LCBO and Brewers Retail outlets that were established in Ancaster in the 1950s, the village had up to that point been 'dry', presumably since Prohibition in Canada.
+Other than the LCBO and Brewers Retail outlets that were established in Ancaster in the 1950s, the village had, up to that point, been 'dry,' presumably since Prohibition in Canada.
 Ancaster's earlier pioneers, however, experienced an entirely different social environment.
-Again, according to Dick-Lauder writing in 1897, "Ancaster saw plenty of life during the rebellion of 1837, when it was quite a frequent thing for all the inns, five in number, and many of the private houses to be full overnight of redcoats passing towards the west".
+Again, according to Dick-Lauder writing in 1897, "Ancaster saw plenty of life during the rebellion of 1837 when it was quite a frequent thing for all the inns, five in number, and many of the private houses to be full overnight of redcoats passing towards the west."